-- 1. In a case filed under Chapter 11, 12 or 13. - (a) Except as provided in subsection (c), a debtor seeking to commence the LMP must file with the court and serve on the creditor and its counsel, if known, the Local Form, Notice of Request for Loss Mitigation, together with a proposed Local Form, Loss Mitigation Order, at any time after the commencement of the case until three (3) days before the first date scheduled for the First Meeting of Creditors.
-The debtor must also file a Certification of Service.
-The Local Form, Notice of Request for

-Loss Mitigation shall specify the amount of adequate protection payments proposed to be made by the debtor to the creditor during the loss mitigation period.
+1. Except as provided in subsection (3), a debtor seeking to commence the LMP must file with the court and serve on the creditor and its counsel, if known, the Local Form, Notice of Request for Loss Mitigation, together with a proposed Local Form, Loss Mitigation Order, at any time after the commencement of the case until three (3) days before the first date scheduled for the First Meeting of Creditors.
+The debtor must also file a certificate of service.
+The Local Form, Notice of Request for Loss Mitigation shall specify the amount of adequate protection payments proposed to be made by the debtor to the creditor during the loss mitigation period.
 (See Section VII.
 B).
 The creditor shall have fourteen (14) days to object.
 If no objection is filed, the bankruptcy court may enter a Local Form, Loss Mitigation Order.

-- (b) Except as provided in subsection (c), if a debtor seeks to engage in loss mitigation after the time prescribed in subsection 1., the debtor must file a motion with the court, on notice to the creditor and where applicable, the Chapter 13 trustee, establishing good cause for the failure to have filed the Notice of Request for Loss Mitigation within the time period specified in Section V. A.1.
+- 2. Except as provided in subsection 3., if a debtor seeks to engage in loss mitigation after the time prescribed in subsection 1., the debtor must file a motion with the court, on notice to the creditor and where applicable, the Chapter 13 trustee, establishing good cause for the failure to have filed the Notice of Request for Loss Mitigation within the time period specified in Section V. A.1.
 The motion must specify the amount of adequate protection payments proposed to be made by the debtor to the creditor during the loss mitigation period.
 (See Section VII.
-B). - (c) A debtor whose bankruptcy case is pending on the effective date of the LMP (August 1, 2011), may seek to commence the LMP as prescribed in subsection 1.
+B). - 3.
+A debtor whose bankruptcy case is pending on the effective date of the LMP (August 1, 2011), may seek to commence the LMP as prescribed in subsection 1.